danm0nster/mvjrqa-replication/README.md

 * rgl: Murdoch & Adler, 2025.
 * tidyr: Wickham et al., 2024b.

+In order to reproduce the animation video, you also need to have [FFmpeg](https://www.ffmpeg.org/) installed on your system.

 ## References

 Auguie B (2017). _gridExtra: Miscellaneous Functions for "Grid" Graphics_.